 Desktops – not the best, but not the worst either

 So desktops are geezy old clunkers, right?
 Super outdated space hogs?
 Maybe not.
 So here’s the thing – the definition of ‘outdated’ or ‘modern’ is subjective.
 When it comes to blogging, since the requirements are so few and desktops have evolved so much since the early 2000s, they’re actually perfectly usable.
-Amazon has some great options for desktop computers at different price points.

 The best computer (for blogging) needs to have fast internet, a good keyboard, a decent monitor, and reasonable RAM.
 As long as your computer isn’t over a decade old, I don’t see why it wouldn’t work.